EmanuelGF/template-react-ui/README.md

-# Template startup for react website
+# Quickstart React template for website projects

-> This is a quickstart project template to use in most react projects.
+> Lots of common website project features added on top of create-react-app to save you time.
-> It´s intended to provide a simple quickstart configuration on top of create-react-app so to get you over the common project setup.
+> It´s intended to provide a simple quickstart configuration on top of create-react-app so to get you over the common project setup that is normally implemented on most projects.
 > Use it for all your needs.
-Feel free to improve this project.
-(Reach out to me if you need further explanation on the project structure.)
+Make some contributions, We are biigginer friendly ✌👍 (Do Reach out to me if you need further explanation on the project structure.)

 ## Preview